dripdropdr/Face-heaan/README.md

     - Webcam Inference

 ## 2. Environment

+- You must need a camera connected on your environment.
+- Python version is 3.9.
 - Please notice that we assume that you are using 'PyTorch' and device type as 'cpu'.
-Python version is 3.9.
 - Installing all the requirements may take some time.
 After installation, you can run the codes.
 - Specific methods for setting preferences are described in #4.